taichi-master/react-starter/README.md

 The other thing that I would like to point out is I didn't use jQuery in the project at all.
 This is one of the reasons why I decided not to use Bootstrap any more.
 Anyway, using jQuery defects the purpose of React.

 ## Features:
-- Isomorphic (universal) Single Page Application
+- React Isomorphic (universal) Single Page Application
 - ES6 Javascript
 - Webpack 2 + Express (https)
 - React Router 4 (dynamic component)